paluh/purescript-puxing-bob/README.md

 # purescript-puxing-bob

-Bidiractional routing for Pux based on boomerang and generics.
+Bidiractional routing for Pux based on boomerangs and generics.
 I'm exploring design space to find best way to incorporate routing into pux components...

 ## Caution!